natgo/wt-wiki-scraper/wikitext-transpiled/ground/Striker.md

 * Suspension wheels and tracks are 15 mm thick
 * Belly and hull undersides over the tracks are 12.7 mm thick
-* Outdoor ammo rack is 50 mm thick everywhere, except hinges that are 10 mm thick.
+* Outdoor ammo rack is 50 mm thick everywhere, except hinges that are 10 mm thick
-* It possible to fire HE inside of the launcher tubes, setting missile inside of it and Striker on fire, but the missile rack will not break.
+* It possible to fire HE inside of the launcher tubes, setting missile inside of it and Striker on fire, but the missile rack will not break
-* A strafing plane can fire inside of the launcher or just fire at the ammo racks and crew inside of Striker instead.
+* A strafing plane can fire inside of the launcher or just fire at the ammo racks and crew inside of Striker instead

 === Mobility ===
 {{Specs-Tank-Mobility}}